SellMeFish/TTS-Spammer/README.md

 ---

 ## Overview
-TTS Spammer is a modern, interactive console tool for sending Discord Webhook messages with TTS (Text-to-Speech) support.
+TTS Spammer is a interactive console tool for sending Discord Webhook messages with TTS (Text-to-Speech) support.
 It features a stylish, colorized interface, update checks, and a user-friendly workflow.

 ---